torjeikenes/Python-Projects/README.md

 # Python-Projects
-This is a repository where I will attempt to do many small python projects
+I will try to complete many of these projects in python to get better at the language.
+The ones marked with a dot are completed.

 ##Project List